Required Off-Season Conference Call: 10am Thursday, September 19, 2019

 A coach ejected for an "unsporting act" will be cautioned by the institution’s director of athletics or immediate supervisor in a form provided by the conference.
 Copies of cautions and suspensions will be provided to the institution’s President, FAR, the Supervisor of Officials and the Commissioner.
 A second ejection in the same year will, minimally, carry a next-game suspension.
 A third ejection in the same year will, minimally, carry a next two-game suspension.
 End-of-year suspensions will be carried forward to the next year.
 Ejected coaches must leave the sight of the playing field when ejected.
 If the ejected coach does not comply in a timely manner, the game is forfeited.

-Philosophical Basis: To complete as many league games as possible within the weekend format and play no more than two games any individual day.
+Philosophical Basis: To complete as many conference games as possible within the weekend format in accordance with NCAA playing rules and play no more than two games any individual day.

-A) The second game of a first day doubleheader.
+1) The halted-game policy is in effect for the second game of a first-day doubleheader.

-5) A conference game deemed not played for league purposes and not to be used in the conference standings may, at the contestants’ discretion, be completed with the following considerations:
+3) A conference game not counted in the conference standings may, at the contestants’ discretion, be completed with the following considerations:

-A) Both members agree to complete the contests, from the halted point, using NCAA and conference rules.
+A) Both members agree to complete the contests using NCAA and conference rules.

 B) It is suggested that this decision be decided by members prior to the series.